KobusvS/.NT6-REST-API/README.md

 # REST-API--training
-# To familliarize with the C# language while getting practical excersize on building and understanding REST API.
+To familiarize myself with the C# language while getting practical exersize on building and understanding REST API.
-# C# used with .NET 5
+C# used with .NET 5